 Annual Policy Review: Formally reviewing and approving this Policy Statement and all high-level compliance frameworks at least annually.

-Quarterly Reviews: Critically assessing the Quarterly Compliance Reports; Audit Reports and Remediation progress.
+Quarterly Reviews: Critically assessing the Quarterly Compliance Reports; Audit Reports and Remediation Progress.

 Enforcing the Three Lines of Defense Model: Ensuring that the boundaries between business operations (1st Line), compliance (2nd Line), and audit (3rd Line) remain distinct and functional.
+To be amended with the narrative of risk transfer via the GSCX Captive.

 7. Prohibited Business Categories

-GSCX has established comprehensive policy prohibitions to restrict engagement with specific entity types, ensuring strict adherence to BMA regulatory requirements.
+GSCX has established comprehensive policy prohibitions to restrict engagement with specific types of entity, ensuring strict adherence to BMA (we are missing FSRA – ADGM) regulatory requirements.
 Central to this framework is a 'zero-tolerance' policy toward entities and structures designed to facilitate financial opacity or circumvent international sanctions laws.
 These prohibitions are embedded within the GSCX Preventative Architecture, ensuring automated enforcement at the protocol level.
 To remain responsive to evolving threats, these controls are subject to continuous recalibration and dynamic manual reassessment as the regulatory and risk landscapes shift.
+Perhaps it is worthwhile mentioning that the first barrier to such companies is the vetting at the onboarding level.

 8. Default High-Risk Clients and Geographies